inko-lang/website/source/manual/getting-started/methods-messages-and-objects.html.md

 ## Messages

-To execute a method, you must send a message to an object.
+To call a method, you must send a message to an object.
 Messages are identifiers such as `foo` and `foo_bar`.
 An object will decide how to respond to the message.
 In most cases the object will just run a method with the same name, but sometimes it may decide to run a different method.
 The object that the message is sent to is known as the "receiver".

 For sending message Inko uses the syntax `receiver.message`, with `receiver` being the object the message is sent to, and `message` being the message name.